‘Things you never saw before or ever dreamed of!’

 Later, when the bus the three share crashes and Joan is injured, they take her to Poelzig’s home, built upon the ruins of Fort Marmorus, which Poelzig commanded during the war.

 After Werdegast treats Joan’s injury, he accuses Poelzig of betraying the fort to the Russians, resulting in the death of thousands of Hungarians.
 He also accuses Poelzig of stealing his wife while he was in prison.
 Poelzig plans to sacrifice Joan Alison in a satanic ritual…

 “The Black Cat features Bela Lugosi and Boris Karloff at the peak of their formidable screen powers.
 That would be enough to recommend the film right there, but it has much more to offer.
-It is unique among the classic Universal horror titles in both subject matter and presentation.
-For all their iconic monsters, the better-known UniHorrors certainly don’t feature devil worship, sadistic torture (not at the hands of the villain) and a hint of necrophilia…” Eccentric-Cinema.com
+It is unique among the classic Universal horror titles in both subject matter and presentation.”
+Eccentric-Cinema.com

 “The flaying scene, done for the most part in shadow-play, was astonishingly sadistic in its time […] The periodic appearances of the black cat are merely token gestures; the real Poe atmosphere is provided by Poelzig’s ghoulish gallery of former mistresses and Ulmer’s spellbinding subjective-tour of the cellars.”
 Jonathan Rigby, American Gothic, Signum Books, 2017